ciphergoth/sansreplace/,random-choose.md

 generated, repeat until you have k.
 However that's not linear time; if you're asked for (n=20, k=19) you will reject a lot of samples.

-What I like about this way: you don't have to store the samples generated so far in anything more complex than a list, and you don't have to crawl over them all for a new sample either.
+What I like about this way: there's no rejection sampling so it always finishes in k steps, you don't have to store the samples generated so far in anything more complex than a list, and you don't have to crawl over them all for a new sample either.

 Intuition: supposing you have (n=7, k=3).
 So you have three red balls out of seven balls total; let's say the other four balls are white.
 Start with the four